(Disclosure: Some of the links below may be affiliate links)

 Let’s start by comparing the investing strategies of Selma vs True Wealth.

 Both Robo-advisors follow a very similar investing strategy.
 They are both investing in ETFs directly.
 All these ETFs are passive and very cheap.
 Overall, they are using ETFs of the same quality.
+This is a great strategy.

 Both Robo-advisors will let you invest in bonds, stocks, and real estate.
 And they will provide good international diversification too.
 True Wealth will also offer access to natural resources (oil, gas, metals, …).
 But I do not think this makes a difference.